oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

-# Schema changes between SARIF v1 and v2
+R# Schema changes between SARIF v1 and v2

 This document summarizes the changes in the SARIF JSON schema between v1 (the version defined by the initial working draft and implemented by many Microsoft tools such as its C++, C#, and VB compilers) and v2 (the first public version released by the